MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 ### Step 7: Verify the deployment on one machine

 The `Get-NetIntentStatus` command shows the deployment status of the requested intents.
 The result returns one object per intent for each machine in the system.
-For example, if you have a three-machine (three-node) cluster with two intents, you should see six objects, each with their own status, returned by the command.
+For example, if you have a three-node system with two intents, you should see six objects, each with their own status, returned by the command.

 To verify your machines's successful deployment of the intents submitted in step 5, run the following command: